Skip to content

 You can send an event by clicking the Send Event arrow that appears when you hover the mouse over a port in the Art Debug view.

 A popup appears where you can select the event you want to send on that port.
-All ports defined in the protocol that types the port are shown, and if an event has a data parameter, the type of that parameter is also shown.
+All events defined in the protocol that types the port are shown, and if an event has a data parameter, the type of that parameter is also shown.
+You can send events both in to the port, and out from the port.
+If the selected port is not conjugated the in-events of the port's protocol will be sent in to the port, and the out-events will be sent out from the port.
+If the port is conjugated it becomes the other way around.
+The popup that lists the events shows icons that tell if the event will be sent in to the port (→◼) or out from the port (◼→).

 If you choose to send an event with a data parameter, another popup appears where you can enter the data value to send with the event.